HKEOS/Ghostbusters-Testnet/README.md

 # Save the file
 ```
-It is recommended that you use Keybase to share information between your 6-8 trusted peers.
-Both you and your peer must add each other to the Wireguard config.
-With your trusted peers, you should share the following information:
+It is recommended that you use Keybase when communicating information related to your node.
+You should share the following information with the Keybase group:

 - Wireguard Public Key
 - VPN IP Address